 Quality Enhancement Plan contributes to UTHealth’s reaffirmation of accreditation

 Following a site visit by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), UTHealth made successful progress toward reaffirming the university’s accreditation.
-The university’s Quality Enhancement Plan (QEP), titled Healthcare Policy for Health Professionals (HP2), which is coordinated by the McGovern Center, contributed to these efforts.
-Directed by Center associate director and associate professor, Rebecca Lunstroth, JD, QEP leadership members include Stephen Linder, PhD, as associate director of the QEP and faculty representative of the School of Public Health; Angela Polczynski, MBA, as assessment director; Francine Snow, DrPH, MSN, RN-BC, from Cizik School of Nursing; Sandy McKay, MD, from McGovern Medical School; Shane Cunha, PhD, from the Graduate School of Biomedical Sciences; Susan Fenton, PhD, RHIA, FAHIMA, from the School of Biomedical Informatics; and, representing the School of Dentistry, Deborah Franklin, DDS, MA.
+The university’s Quality Enhancement Plan (QEP) titled Healthcare Policy for Health Professionals (HP2), is coordinated by the McGovern Center and contributed to these efforts.
+Directed by Center associate director and associate professor, Rebecca Lunstroth, JD, QEP leadership members include Stephen Linder, PhD, as associate director of the QEP and faculty representative of the School of Public Health; Angela Gomez, EdD, MBA, as assessment director; Francine Snow, DrPH, MSN, RN-BC, from Cizik School of Nursing; Sandy McKay, MD, from McGovern Medical School; Shane Cunha, PhD, from the Graduate School of Biomedical Sciences; Susan Fenton, PhD, RHIA, FAHIMA, from the School of Biomedical Informatics; and, representing the School of Dentistry, Deborah Franklin, DDS, MA.

 The announcement via Inside UTH appears below.